Andrea has been an online writer for 8+ years. She mostly writes about dating, couples, weddings, travel, interior design, and gardening.

 - Getting caught in too much spring-like energy may make it harder to deal with difficult circumstances.
 This can result in outbursts of anger.

-What can you do to counter negative yang symptoms?
 For a wood energy, I would add more elements related to water.
 This will quickly cool things down and you can also avoid bringing in metal-yin which could destroy wood altogether.
 Wood is nice in that it can be flexible and gentle, but it can also be bright and commanding.

 - Add mirrors around your garden space.
 Reflection is what water naturally does.